 Aviation Career Profile: Airport Management and Administration

 Airport managers are at the center of the airport.
 They are the decision-makers and policy-makers for airports.
 They create jobs and manage each airport department.
 The job is multi-faceted and vital to aviation safety.
-And bad management of an airport can have severe consequences to the local economy and beyond.
+And bad management of an airport can have severe consequences for the local economy and beyond.